abbvie-external/OmicNavigator/README.md

 exploration of results from high-throughput biology experiments.
-The software enables omic data analysts (typically bioinformaticians) to create customizable web applications from the results of their work using only the statistical programming language, R. OmicNavigator is bundled as an R package that contains web application code, R functions for programmatic access and data deposition, and a new container for the storage of measurements (e.g. RNAseq read counts), statistical analyses (differential expression and/or enrichment analysis),
+The software enables omic data analysts (typically bioinformaticians) to create customizable web applications from the results of their work using only the statistical programming language, R. OmicNavigator is an R package that contains web application code, R functions for programmatic access and data deposition, and a new container for the storage of measurements (e.g. RNAseq read counts), statistical analyses (differential expression and/or enrichment analysis),